Bloodhound LSR

 Bloodhound LSR, formerly Bloodhound SSC, is a British land vehicle designed to travel at supersonic speeds with the intention of setting a new world land speed record.
-The arrow-shaped car, under development since 2008, is powered by a jet engine and will be fitted with an additional rocket engine.
+The arrow-shaped car, under development since 2008, is powered by a jet engine and could be fitted with an additional rocket engine.
 The initial goal is to exceed the current speed record of 763 mph, with the vehicle believed to be able to achieve up to 1000 mph.

 The previous business behind Project Bloodhound went into administration (bankruptcy) in late 2018.
 Entrepreneur Ian Warhurst bought the car to keep the project alive.
-A new company called Grafton LSR Ltd was formed to manage the project, which was renamed Bloodhound LSR and moved to SGS Berkeley Green University Technical College.
+A new company, Grafton LSR Limited, was formed to manage the project, which was renamed Bloodhound LSR and moved to SGS Berkeley Green University Technical College.
 Lack of funds and the COVID-19 pandemic stalled progress in 2020, and in 2021 the vehicle was offered for sale.
-In May 2021, the project was taken over by Stuart Edmondson, who took over from Ian Warhurst, becoming the incumbent CEO of Grafton LSR Ltd. In November 2023, Andy Green stepped down from the driver position for the project.
-In January 2025, project ambassadors advised that, while the project is still alive, they are still searching for a new driver.
+In May 2021, the project was taken over by Stuart Edmondson, who became the CEO of Grafton LSR Ltd. In November 2023, Andy Green stepped down from the driver position for the project.
+In January 2025, project ambassadors stated that, while the project is still alive, they are still searching for a new driver.

 The venue for high speed testing and future world land speed record attempts is the Hakskeen Pan in the Mier area of the Northern Cape, South Africa.
 An area 12 mi long and 3 mi wide was identified as suitable, with the first runs in October 2019.
-Further runs in November 2019 achieved a top speed of 628 mph, the eighth vehicle to attain a land speed of over 600 mph.
+Further runs in November 2019 achieved a top speed of 628 mph, making the vehicle the eighth to attain a land speed of over 600 mph.